 Meanings of Valuable

 Valuable means possessing a high degree of worth, importance, or usefulness, often extending beyond financial considerations.
-It can refer to something with a high price tag like jewelry or rare collectibles or to things that hold great personal or practical value, such as experiences, relationships, or lessons learned.
+It can refer to something with a high price tag like jewelry or rare collectibles, or to things that hold great personal or practical value, such as experiences, relationships, or lessons learned.

 A valuable object might be precious in a monetary sense, but a valuable friendship or skill holds deep significance because of the benefits it brings to your life or to others.
+If you’re comparing what people appreciate versus what they simply purchase, you may also find Value helpful for understanding how “value” connects to both meaning and decision-making.

 Definition